RikkaApps/websites/storage_redirect/guide/compatibility/miui.md

 ## Battery saver from MIUI is enabled by default

-For well-designed applications, using MIUI's power saving features **will not save more power**, instead some features may be broken.
+For well-designed apps, using MIUI's power saving features **will not save more power**, instead some features may be broken.

 ### Features affected